dbl8005/lyfer/journal.md

 The habits feature provides a comprehensive habit tracking system in your Flutter app with the following functionality:

 1. **Habit Display**
-   - `HabitsScreen` organizes habits by time of day (morning, noon, evening, all day)
+   - `HabitsScreen` organizes habits by time of day (morning, afternoon, evening, night, all day)
-   - The current time section is highlighted and shown first
+   - The current time section is highlighted and auto-scrolled to on load
-   - Each habit displays a `HabitTile` with relevant information
+   - Each habit displays a `HabitTile` with relevant information including category icon, name, and status

 2. **Habit Management**
    - Create new habits via `NewHabitScreen`
+   - Edit existing habits via `EditHabitScreen`
-   - Configure properties: name, icon, color, description, time of day, frequency
+   - Configure properties: name, category, color, description, time of day, frequency, priority
    - Support for frequency types: daily, weekly, monthly, custom
    - Set completion targets (e.g., 3 times per week)
+   - Select specific days of the week for habit completion

 3. **Habit Tracking**
    - Mark habits as completed for the day
    - Track completion streaks via `StreakCalculator`
    - Visual progress indicator for period goals
    - Streak tracking based on time period (daily/weekly/monthly)
+   - Smart day selection ensures habits are only checked for scheduled days

 4. **Data Management**
    - `HabitService` handles CRUD operations using Firebase